 During the year ended December 31, 2014, the Company entered into a loan agreement with a shareholder to borrow US\$70,000.
-The loan bears interest at 5% per annum and will be repayable on the second anniversary.
+The loan bore interest at 5% per annum and was repayable on the second anniversary.
 Interest began accruing on November 1, 2014.
-Interest only payments are due quarterly beginning February 15, 2015.
-The full loan amount, plus accrued interest of \$583, has been included in non-current liabilities in the Company's condensed interim consolidated statement of financial position.

-Subsequent to June 30, 2015, the Company repaid the full loan amount plus accrued and unpaid interest, totaling US\$70,875.
+Interest only payments were paid quarterly beginning February 15, 2015.
+During the three months ended September 30, 2015, the Company repaid the full loan amount plus accrued and unpaid interest, totaling US\$70,875.